Skip to content

 • Vogix16 Design System - Default scheme philosophy and formats

-Vogix ships with the vogix16 scheme as the default, using the aikido theme in dark mode unless configured otherwise.
+Vogix ships with the vogix16 scheme as the default, using the yoga theme in dark mode unless configured otherwise.

 Vogix supports themes from multiple sources: